 When to Seek Professional Help

-Since children with anxious parents tend to get this disorder more readily, make sure your are making healthy choices, such as, talking about your problems, eating healthy, exercising, getting enough sleep and practice relaxation or meditation techniques.
+Since children with anxious parents tend to get this disorder more readily, make sure you are making healthy choices, such as, talking about your problems, eating healthy, exercising and getting enough sleep.
+Try practicing relaxation or meditation techniques.

 The disorder can be diagnosed by a professional and there are several types of treatment that are usually effective.

-- Talk therapy: a safe place for your child to express his feelings with someone that is empathetic that can guide your child toward understanding his or her anxiety.
+- Talk therapy: a safe place for your child to express their feelings with someone that is empathetic and can guide your child toward understanding of his or her anxiety.

 - Play therapy: play or coloring is a common way for the child to express their feelings.

-- Counseling for the family: family counseling can help your child interact with the thoughts that cause his or her anxiety while you as the parents can help your child with coping skills.
+- Counseling for the family: family counseling can help your child interact with the thoughts that cause his or her anxiety while you as the parent can help your child with coping skills.